pforret/jekyll.forret.com/_posts/2005/2005-10-18-public-wifi-the-on-line-consumer.md

 Check out [Plazes.com](http://www.plazes.com) for another social geolocation project, one that already works now!

 **How is a public hotspot different from your home WiFi router setup?**
-Typically there are things that you want to avoid: 1 user gobbling up all the bandwidth with streaming video, people using BitTorrent (kills your upload bandwidth and as such your quality of service), people sniffing other people&#8217;s PCs to see if they can find a security hole.
+Typically there are things that you want to avoid: 1 user gobbling up all the bandwidth with streaming video, people using BitTorrent (kills your upload bandwidth and as such your quality of service), people sniffing other people's PCs to see if they can find a security hole.
 So you need bandwidth management, a better firewall, and maybe also a homepage when the user first starts up his browser.
-This is called a &#8216;wireless captive portal&#8217;.
+This is called a &#8216;wireless captive portal'.
 [<img border="0" src="http://images.amazon.com/images/P/B0001D3K8A.01._AA_SCMZZZZZZZ_.jpg" />](http://www.amazon.com/exec/obidos/redirect?path=ASIN/B0001D3K8A&link_code=as2&camp=1789&tag=bestdigital08-20&creative=9325)<img  src="http://www.assoc-amazon.com/e/ir?t=bestdigital08-20&#038;l=as2&#038;o=1&#038;a=B0001D3K8A" width="1" height="1" border="0" alt="" />
 Even if the standard consumer WiFi router does not do this yet, there are ways to make them better suited for the job &#8211; by upgrading the firmware.
 Most customized solutions seem to be based on the Linksys WRT54 (and later products), because they are really small Linux-based computers that can be easily upgraded to a modified firmware. _(Great thinking from Linksys!
-I just installed a new router and it&#8217;s the [WRT54GS](http://www.amazon.com/exec/obidos/redirect?path=ASIN/B0001D3K8A&link_code=as2&camp=1789&tag=bestdigital08-20&creative=9325), just for the reason of upgradeability)._
+I just installed a new router and it's the [WRT54GS](http://www.amazon.com/exec/obidos/redirect?path=ASIN/B0001D3K8A&link_code=as2&camp=1789&tag=bestdigital08-20&creative=9325), just for the reason of upgradeability)._

 Here are some examples of software to enhance WiFi routers (mostly Linksys):